Voycawojka/copybara/README.md

 The `subpages/article.html` file has been wrapped by `template.html` in place of the `<!-- !cb-wrap subpages -->` command.
 Also, the `title` parameter declaration has been replaced by the `title` value set in the content file.
 The same has happened to all other files inside the `subpages` directory.

+There is also one more command: `!cb-each`.
+It's used to put lists of content files on your website.
+TODO: explain the `!cb-each` command.

 ## Options

 Options for Copybara can be specified either in a configuration file or in a command line.